YehuditMeyer/YehuditMeyer/README.md

 # About me

 Hi there!
 I'm Yehudit, a software developer working across front-end, back-end, and real-time systems.

-I'm curious, focused, and passionate about clean code, elegant architecture, and solving real-world problems.
+Quietly passionate about clean code, elegant systems, and solving real-world problems with clarity and purpose.
-Always learning, always building — aiming to make technology meaningful and intuitive.
+Always learning.
+Always refining.
+Strength lies in focus, not in noise.